Donald Blackburn: Vietnam War

-In 1957, he was assigned to MAAG, Vietnam, and served as the senior advisor to the commanding general, 5th Military Region (Mekong Delta).
+In 1957, he was assigned to MAAG-Vietnam, and served as the senior advisor to the commanding general, 5th Military Region (Mekong Delta).
 In October 1958, he was assigned as commanding officer, 77th Special Forces Group (now the 7th SFG) where he was instrumental in initiating Special Forces operations in Southeast Asia.
 In 1959, as commander of the 77th SFG, Blackburn spearheaded Operation Hotfoot and it follow on, Operation White Star, in Laos.
 Operation White Star, which lasted from July 1959 to October 1962, used U.S. Army Special Forces to support the Royal Laotian government in operations against the Pathet Lao communist insurgency.

 Following his command of the 77th SFG, Blackburn attended the 1960 class of the National War College and graduated in 1961.
 He then served as deputy director of developments for Special Warfare, Office of the Chief of Research and Development from 1961 to 1964.
-He was then was reassigned to the office, Deputy Chief of Staff for Operations as Director of Special Warfare.
+He was then reassigned to the office, Deputy Chief of Staff for Operations as Director of Special Warfare.
 Blackburn was SOG Commander (Studies and Observations Group) Military Assistance Command, Vietnam, from May 1965 to May 1966.
 On 7 January 1968, Blackburn was promoted to brigadier general.

 In 1969 Blackburn was appointed as Special Assistant for Counterinsurgency and Special Activities (SACSA) and acted as the primary advisor to the Chairman of the Joint Chiefs of Staff on special operations.
 In that capacity, he assembled the first Operation White Star Mobile Training Teams.
 The first iteration was led by Bull Simons whom he had first gotten to know from the Philippines.
 While in the position, he authorized and oversaw the initial election of the Son Tay POW Camp for Operation Ivory Coast in 1970, briefing General Earle Wheeler, then Chairman of the Joint Chiefs of Staff.
 He was part of the briefing of National Security Advisor Henry Kissinger.
 He is the one that chose Air Force BG Leroy J. Manor as overall commander of the raid, Bull Simons, Dick Meadows and "Doc" Cataldo.
 After the raid, he was the one that navigated the furor over the fact there were no prisoners at Son Tay.